-The Twister[8] iterative MapReduce Framework is an expansion of the traditional MapReduce programming model, which supports traditional as well as iterative MapReduce data-intensive computations.
+The Twister[8] iterative MapReduce framework is an expansion of the traditional MapReduce programming model, which supports traditional as well as iterative MapReduce data-intensive computations.
 Twister supports MapReduce in the manner of "configure once, and run many time".
 During the configuration stage, static data is configured and loaded into Map or Reduce tasks, and then reused through the iterations.
-After that, in the running stage, the data is first mapped to compute nodes, and reduced, then combined back to driver node (control node) in each iteration.
+In each iteration, the data is first mapped in the compute nodes, and reduced, then combined back to the driver node (control node).
 With these features, Twister supports iterative MapReduce computations efficiently when compared to other traditional MapReduce runtimes such as Hadoop[9].
-Fault detection and recovery are also supported between each iteration.
+Fault detection and recovery are also supported between the iterations.
 In this paper we use the java implementation of Twister and identify it as Java HPCTwister.